 The MC33926 has under-voltage, over-current, and over-temperature protection.
-Some protection events are indicated by the status flag pin ( $\overline{SF}$ ), which is an active-low pin allowing the $\overline{SF}$ pin from multiple boards to connected to a single input.
-If the chip detects an over-current or over-termperature event, the $\overline{SF}$ is latched LOW and OUT1 and OUT2 are set to high-impedance.
-To unlatch the status flag pin toggle the D1, $\overline{D2}$ , EN or VIN lines.
-The carrier board has a reverse-protection MOSFET for added protection to the motor driver chip.
+Some protection events are indicated by the status flag pins (SF).which are active-low pins that can be connected connected to a single input.
+If the chip detects an over-current or over-termperature event, the SF is latched LOW and OUT1 and OUT2 are set to high-impedance.
+To unlatch the status flag pin toggle the D1, D2, EN or VIN lines.
+The carrier board has a reverse-protection MOSFET for added protection to the motor driver chips.